dataloop-ai-apps/pipeline-templates/rag/README.md

   <img src="assets/gradio__app.png" alt="set_up_parameters.png">

-### 2. OpenAI Text Embeddings
+### 2. Embedder

-OpenAI's `text-embedding-3` model is used to convert user questions into embeddings.
-These embeddings serve as the foundation for retrieving relevant information from a dataset.
+Choose an Embedder form Marketplace and assign the model in the embeddings node.

 - **How it works**:
     - The user input is processed and embedded.